wbhob/learn-compilers/README.md

 This is a sequence of 6 numbers.
 It represents a delay of 2 seconds, followed by a delay of 1 second, followed by a delay of 1 second, followed by 2 seconds, then 2 seconds, then 1 second.

 The language allows you to condense this sequence into a more compact form using a few different operators.
 For example, you can use the `loop` operator to repeat a sequence multiple times.
-For example:

 ```
 3x2, 1, 2x2, 1x2, 2